dnsimple/dnsimple-support/content/articles/services.markdown

 Services are DNS snippets ready for you to use.
 Applying a service creates all the DNS configuration needed to serve your webpage or configure your email.

-We currently support more than 30 services.
-Here they are in alphabetical order:
+We currently support more than 30 services:

 ### Blogging